 Of course, innovation alone will not get the City very far.
-Innovation has to be accompanied and underpinned by a clear commitment to working together with all of Cape Town's many stakeholders to ensure that we all share a unified vision, are working towards the same goals and objectives, and enjoy the benefits of our labours.
-To this end, the Human ourselves on our own.
-Our success ultimately depends on our ability and willingness to enlist the assistance of others who share our vision and passion for a better future for all in
+Innovation has to be accompanied and underpinned by a clear commitment to working together with all of Cape Town's many stakeholders to ensure that we all share a unified vision, work towards the same goals, and enjoy the benefits of our labours.
+To this end, the Human Settlements Directorate recognises the immense power that exists in effective partnerships.
+We know that we can never achieve the ambitious vision and goals that we have set for ourselves on our own.
+Our success ultimately depends on our ability and willingness to enlist the assistance of others who share our vision and passion for a better future for all in Cape Town.
+As such, we have forged many mutually beneficial relationships with our City of Cape Town colleagues, regional and provincial government representatives and teams, private businesses, non-profit organisations and funding agencies, and most importantly, with the communities we are committed to serve.